 After the votes are canvassed and the statements made and certified, all ballots are deposited in ballot boxes, which are locked, bound, sealed, and delivered to the clerk of the municipality in which the election is held.
 The clerk keeps the boxes sealed for three months and preserves the contents of the ballot box for two years, unless otherwise ordered by a court or other tribunal.
 For more information see N.J.
 Stat.
 Ann. § 19:18-1 through 4.

 Additional Targeted Samples

-In addition, the audit team “shall have the authority to cause audits to be conducted of any election district or audit unit which has not been randomly selected for auditing in which a majority of the audit team determines from the un-audited election results, past election results, or other data that the votes are likely to have been miscounted.”
-If the Attorney General, based on a recommendation of a majority of the professional audit team, determines that the hand-to-eye counts show cause for concern about the accuracy of the election results, then the audit team will audit any additional election districts or audit units considered appropriate by the Attorney General to resolve any such concerns.
+The audit team “shall have the authority to cause audits to be conducted of any election district or audit unit which has not been randomly selected for auditing in which a majority of the audit team determines from the un-audited election results, past election results, or other data that the votes are likely to have been miscounted.”
+N.J.
+Stat.
+Ann § § 19:61-9.
+If the attorney general, based on a recommendation of a majority of the professional audit team, determines that the hand-to-eye counts show cause for concern about the accuracy of the election results, then the audit team will audit any additional election districts or audit units considered appropriate by the attorney general to resolve any such concerns.